 As the statistics show, compliance has remained steady although the overall number of PCNs has increased with the addition of new camera sites.
-During this reporting year 2 new locations were introduced; Romney Avenue in April and Colston Street in November.
+During this reporting year 2 new locations were introduced; Stoke Lane in April and Colston Avenue in March.
 In both locations a 'soft enforcement' period took place, whereby warning notices were issued for a period of time before regular enforcement began.
-This has led to a significant Updated March 2019 increase in the overall number of Bus Lane PCNs issued, although we would expect the number to be lower next year as a level of compliance is achieved.
+Contravention levels at Stoke Lane in particular were very high in the first couple of month of enforcement, which has led to a significant increase in the overall number of Bus Lane PCNs issued.
+This subsequently reduced with compliance.